Is your dog afraid of fireworks? How about thunder?

 - The exposure, however, should be at such a low level that you see no fear reaction (we refer to this as below threshold).
 The animal should initially notice the stimulus but not respond fearfully to it.

-- Not only should the animal not respond, it should be relaxed.
+- Not only should the animal not respond, she should be relaxed.

 - Play the sounds frequently rather than long durations: it’s more efficient to do 10 minutes 5 times a week than 50 minutes once.